How a Year of COVID Affected Europe’s E-Commerce Logistics

-Note: This updated study on the impact of COVID-19 on Europe: Germany, UK, and France utilised data available throughout the entirety of 2020.
+Note: This updated study on the impact of COVID-19 on Europe: Germany, UK, and France utilized data available throughout the entirety of 2020.
 Our previous reports on the Impact of COVID on Europe’s Logistics and How COVID-19 Affected E-Commerce Deliveries in the UK used data that was available up to July and September respectively, thus accounting for the differences in the data reported.

 After examining the impact of COVID on Europe’s logistics last July, we are back with the latest insights on the pandemic’s effect on Europe, specifically Germany, the United Kingdom (UK), and France.